 These Horlicks malted chocolate pots are a decadent, but easy to make dessert with only three ingredients.
-Egg and Gluten Free!
+Egg free!

 Chocolate pots are one of my favourite desserts to make and are something that I have featured on the blog often.
 You really cannot go far wrong with a pudding made of cream and chocolate.
 Chocolate pots tick all my fuss free boxes – quick, easy, impressive and you can make them in advance – ideal for easy mid week entertaining.